Table of Contents

 - AP tests demand a deeper understanding of the material than SAT subject tests.
 They also require you to possess more in-depth knowledge and analytical abilities when it comes to interpreting primary source material.

-It’s important to realise that the syllabus of both AP test and SAT subject test are similar and all AP courses have a corresponding SAT Subject Test, so if you do well in your AP class you can easily ace your SAT subject test(which are claimed to be much easier) as well.
+It’s important to realise that the syllabus of both AP test and SAT subject test are similar and the difference between SAT and AP are that all AP courses have a corresponding SAT Subject Test, so if you do well in your AP class you can easily ace your SAT subject test(which are claimed to be much easier) as well.

 So it’s beneficial to first take the AP exam shortly followed by the SAT subject test so as to reduce your workload as you don’t have to prepare for both the exams twice and a refresher would be enough.